scaffold-eth/se-2-challenges/README.md

 `contract Vendor is Ownable {`

-⚠️ You will also need to uncomment the Ownable.sol contract!
+⚠️ You will also need to uncomment the import of Ownable.sol contract!

 In `deploy/01_deploy_vendor.js` you will need to call `transferOwnership()` on the `Vendor` to make _your frontend address_ the `owner`: